VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 </html>
 ```

-Then you will need to host your `GameFolder`, to do so you can use your own local server otherwise follows these steps:
+Then you will need to host your game folder `My_UD-Viz_Game`, to do so you can use your own local server otherwise follows these steps:

-- Clone the following repository [SimpleServer](https://github.com/VCityTeam/UD-SimpleServer) :
+- Clone the SimpleServer repo separately:

 ```bash
 git clone https://github.com/VCityTeam/UD-SimpleServer.git